 “What else is in here?”
 Mr. Francis asked, digging in the bag he was handed.

 “Just a little bottle of after-shave.”

 “Do I stink?” he asked, chortling.

 “Merry Christmas, Aldridges!”
 Mr. Francis shouted into the house.
-His mother returned the sentiment in her high voice.
+Mikey’s mother returned the sentiment in her high voice from the kitchen.

 There was a plate of frosted gingerbread cookies on the dining room table.
 Gingerbread cookies made the young boy salivate like the family’s fuzzy Bearded Collie, Buddy; and so it was also the case that Christmas Eve Day as he sat up and stretched his hand up to the plate and readied himself to stuff one down, but the gingerbread man’s feet did not touch his lips before his mother pounced, swiped the cookie from his hand, and put it back on the aluminum plate.

 “We are eating a delicious brown sugar ham after the service,” she said, adding a special mustard to the pronunciation of ham.
 “You can have one for desert,” she said.